 But they are not going to immediately ship the suspect back home if there is a possibility that the individual is going receive the death penalty or that the prison conditions in the state or federal bureau of prisons violate national, regional and international human rights standards that they are signatories to.

 Most foreign nationals, who are in this situation, try to block their extradition back to the United States.
-If they are not able to do this themselves, which is usually the case, it’s primarily their loved ones (typically parents or spouses), or legal aid lawyers in the guest country who do this work.
+If they are not able to do this themselves, which is usually the case, it’s primarily their loved ones (typically parents or spouses) who hire private attorneys, or legal aid lawyers in the guest country who do this work.

 The loved ones, (who are formally known clients), in the United States, usually have little experience in these matters and few economic resources try to find an interested and competent lawyer/law firm.
 Few lawyers/law firms, however, have experience in international extradition matters and the ones that do can be quite pricey.
 This can set up lots of frustrating dynamics for the suspects, loved ones and the lawyers.
 In general, in these matters, you get what you pay for.
 If the law firm that is chosen lacks expertise it will mean a lot of wasted resources (i.e., time, money, emotional anguish, etc.).